mojtabapaso/mojtabapaso2/README.md

 # About Me:
 ### Hello, welcome to my profile!
-I'm a Python developer, specifically interested in programming with Django frameworks and FastAPI.
+I'm a Python developer, specifically interested in programming with Django and Django Rest Framework and FastAPI.

 <!--
 **mojtabapaso/mojtabapaso** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.